cube-drone/build-a-the-web-presentation/README.md

 Look, we did a normalization!
 Now if we want to update our admin permissions, or change a type, or add a new type, we only have to make that write one place, instead of hundreds of times across our entire table.

-And the only expense was that we made our read a little more complicated - now we have to join data across two tables when we read, rather than just the one table.
+And the only expense was that we made our read a little more complicated - now in order to get all of the information we used to have in one table, we need to JOIN the type_id against the new table we've just created.
+Now our queries are against two tables instead of just the one.

 Awesome!
 But... we can go further.
 Let's normalize harder.
 We can split out the country, and the IP data, too.